 If you are interested more about to learn practically and building projects, here is the listing of the topmost challenging ideas for the Electrical Engineering Project based on Transformer.

-- Classification of Transformer
+- Different Types of Electrical Transformer

-- Alternating Current (AC) Vs Direct Current (DC)
+- Alternating Current Vs Direct Current

 - Electrical Circuit Vs Magnetic Circuit

-- Single Phase Vs Three Phase
+- Single Phase Vs Three Phase AC Systems

 Let me know if you have any queries, you can share in the comment section.